hyuunnn/Hyara/README.md

 You can designate the start and end addresses to automatically create rules.

-It was created based on GUI, and adding features and improvements are currently underway.
+It is created based on GUI, and adding features and improvements are currently underway.

 ## Test Environment
 IDA Pro 7.0